vnagpal25/Data_Structures_Algorithms/program4/floyds_alg/README.md

-Second, depending on if you want to run the minheap or maxheap function, type "make minheap" or "make maxheap"into the command line
+Second, type "make floyds" into your command line

-Third, type "./maxheap" if you want to execute the maxheap function, or "./minheap" if you want to execute the minheap function.
+Third, type "./floyds" into your command line

-Depending on which command was entered "output.txt" should contain either the minheap or the maxheap from the given data.
+There should be a file named output.txt with the resulting distance matrix.